CERRO GORDO CHURCH OF THE BRETHREN

 Brethren Volunteer Service workers; Disaster project workers

-District Prayer Calendar: Pray for the Polo congregation
+District Prayer Calendar: Pray for the West Branch congregation in Ogle County.

 Church of the Brethren vision statement: